Using ADFS 3.0 as IdP for Web SSO SAML on JSCAPE MFT Server

 Try this out

 Care to try this out yourself but don't have JSCAPE MFT Server?
-Download a free, fully-functional Starter Edition of JSCAPE MFT Server now.
+Request a free trial of JSCAPE MFT Server now.